AmirYa412/Playwright-TypeScript-Automation/gui-tests/README.md

 2. `Protocol` - The protocol of `GUI_BASE_URL`.

 ### Configuration Options
+You can change the default configuration options in the `playwright.config.ts` file.

 * Timeout for test execution is **30 seconds**.
 * Assertion's timeout is **5 seconds**.
 * Tests are running in **headless mode**.
 * Browser used is **Chrome Desktop**.
+* `use.trace` is set to `off`. can be enabled to `on` for debugging purposes.
 ---

 # Writing Tests